aeolid – A nudibranch sea slug of the suborder Aeolidina.

 axial – Refers to the direction of shell sculpture that is roughly parallel to the coiling axis.

-autotomy – A process by which an animal deliberately casts off part or parts of its body as a defensive action – cerata or sections of the mantle.
+autotomy – A process by which an animal deliberately casts off part or parts of its body as a defensive action – cerata or sections of the mantle in the case of sea slugs.

 benthic – Relating to the bottom of a body of water.
 A benthic organism lives on or in the substrate.